 Just how do you grill the perfect steak?
 You start out with a good cut of meat and a hot, hot grill.
 From there you need to pay attention and learn the secrets of "doneness".

 The secret to a juicy steak is something people have been arguing about since the early days of backyard grills.
 Some people will tell you to sear the meat at high temperatures on both sides, then turn down the heat and let it finish cooking.
 Others will say that searing has no real effect.
 I've tried it both ways and don't necessarily think that high-temperature fast searing does much.
 The real secret to a juicy steak is to get it cooked fast and to get it off the grill the second it's done.
 Letting a steak sit on a grill too long whether it's cooked through or not will dry out the meat.

-Doneness: One of the biggest problems people have about steaks is how to know when it's done.
+One of the biggest problems people have about steaks is how to know when it's done.
 Some people will cook up a small piece of meat with the steaks and use it for testing purposes.
 The only problem with this is that the smaller pieces will cook faster.
-I use what I call the stiffness test.
+Use the "stiffness" test.
 Take the raw steak and place it on a plate.
 With your spatula or fork press down on the steak and move the spatula back and forth.
 Get a good feel for how the steak moves between the top and bottom.
 A completely cooked (well done) steak will have almost none of this motion.
 A medium rare steak will have a little motion but will feel stiffer.
 This is a skill that you have to practice with.
 Remember that you can always put a steak back on the grill if it's too rare but you can't uncook a well-done steak.
 Err on the side of undercooked and throw it back on the grill if you need to.
 If you pay good attention to the way a steak cooks you'll get better at telling when it's just perfect.

 And of course, the "real" most important rule is to practice.
 The more steaks you grill the better you will get.
 Be observant, though.
-Every time you grill you should pay attention to the weather, the food, the grill.
+Every time you grill you should pay attention to the weather, the food, and the grill.
 This is how you learn to be a great griller.